2014 Tri-State Speedway General Track Rules

 - All cars MUST be numbered with large, legible, contrasting numbers on both doors and on roof of the vehicle.
 Numbers/Letters on door of cars MUST be in contrasting color from body and be at least 24" high.
 Your number(s) MUST be clearly visible when your race starts and MUST be made in such a manner to be in a contrasting color with the color that it is placed on.
 (Example: If your number is white on a light color, it MUST have a black, or other dark color/outline around it.)
 Track officials will not be held responsible for incorrect scoring of cars that have illegible numbers.

 - ALL cars MUST have their car numbers on the FRONT nose piece area of their car.
-(Modifieds, including E-Mods, your number MUST be placed on the radiator covering area.)
+(Modifieds will need to place your number on the radiator covering area.)
 Front numbers MUST be at least 4" tall and 4" wide and EASILY visible from a distance.
 (If your car has double digit #’s, then the total width must be at least 8 " wide.
 The same rule applies for 3 digit #’s, meaning 12" in width.)
 Your number(s) MUST be clearly visible when your race starts and MUST be made in such a manner to be in a contrasting color with the color that it is placed on.
 (Example: If your number is white on a light color, it MUST have a black, or other dark color/outline around it.)
 This rule is intended to speed up the process of re-alignments after a race stoppage.
 (Cars that do not compete on a regular basis at Tri-State Speedway are exempt from this rule for a maximum of a 3 race period, per season.)

 - Any driver speeding through the pit areas, at any track official’s decision, WILL BE automatically disqualified and forfeit all points and earnings for that night.
 DO NOT SPEED IN THE PIT AREAS, regardless of the situation!